TABLE OF CONTENTS

 (a) EEOICPA Procedure Manual (PM), which is updated by transmittals.

-(b) Other guides, including the DOL Correspondence Guide (DLMS Handbook 1-2); the GPO Style Manual; Program Memoranda; and the Energy Case Management System (ECMS) Users Manual which provides users and operators of the ECMS with guidelines for interacting with the system.
+(b) Other guides, including the DOL Correspondence Guide (DLMS Handbook 1-2); the GPO Style Manual; Program Memoranda; OWCP Imaging System (OIS), and the Energy Compensation System Users Manual which provides users and operators of the ECS with guidelines for interacting with the system.

 (2) Time-limited directives are issued as Bulletins.
 They may involve changes to procedures, special reports, or pilot programs.
 A Bulletin is effective until it is superseded by the PM or an updated Bulletin.